History of ontology: Modern

-Wolff

 Christian Wolff defines ontology as the science of being in general.
 He sees it as a part of metaphysics besides cosmology, psychology and natural theology.
 According to Wolff, it is a deductive science, knowable a priori and based on two fundamental principles: the principle of non-contradiction ("it cannot happen that the same thing is and is not") and the principle of sufficient reason ("nothing exists without a sufficient reason for why it exists rather than does not exist").
 Beings are defined by their determinations or predicates, which cannot involve a contradiction.
-Determinates come in 3 types: essentialia, attributes, and modes.
+Determinates come in three types: essentialia, attributes, and modes.
 Essentialia define the nature of a being and are therefore necessary properties of this being.
 Attributes are determinations that follow from essentialia and are equally necessary, in contrast to modes, which are merely contingent.
 Wolff conceives existence as just one determination among others, which a being may lack.
 Ontology is interested in being at large, not just in actual being.
 But all beings, whether actually existing or not, have a sufficient reason.
 The sufficient reason for things without actual existence consists in all the determinations that make up the essential nature of this thing.
 Wolff refers to this as a "reason of being" and contrasts it with a "reason of becoming", which explains why some things have actual existence.

-Schopenhauer

 Arthur Schopenhauer was a proponent of metaphysical voluntarism: he regards will as the underlying and ultimate reality.
 Reality as a whole consists only of one will, which is equated with the Kantian thing-in-itself.
 Like the Kantian thing-in-itself, the will exists outside space and time.
-But, unlike the Kantian thing-in-itself, the will has an experiential component to it: it comes in the form of striving, desiring, feeling, etc. The manifold of things we encounter in our everyday experiences, like trees or cars, are mere appearances that lack existence independent of the observer.
+But, unlike the Kantian thing-in-itself, the will has an experiential component to it: it comes in the form of striving, desiring, feeling, and so forth.
+The manifold of things we encounter in our everyday experiences, like trees or cars, are mere appearances that lack existence independent of the observer.
 Schopenhauer describes them as objectivations of the will.
-These objectivations happen in different "steps", which correspond to the platonic forms.
+These objectivations happen in different "steps", which correspond to the Platonic forms.
 All objectivations are grounded in the will.
 This grounding is governed by the principium individuationis, which enables a manifold of individual things spread out in space and time to be grounded in the one will.

 20th century

-Dominant approaches to ontology in the 20th century were phenomenology, linguistic analysis and naturalism.
+Dominant approaches to ontology in the 20th century were phenomenology, linguistic analysis, and naturalism.
 Phenomenological ontology, as exemplified by Edmund Husserl and Martin Heidegger, relies for its method on the description of experience.
 Linguistic analysis assigns to language a central role for ontology, as seen, for example, in Rudolf Carnap's thesis that the truth value of existence-claims depends on the linguistic framework in which they are made.
 Naturalism gives a prominent position to the natural sciences for the purpose of finding and evaluating ontological claims.
-This position is exemplified by Quine's method of ontology, which involves analyzing the ontological commitments of scientific theories.
+This position is exemplified by Willard Van Orman Quine's method of ontology, which involves analyzing the ontological commitments of scientific theories.